chef/chef-oss-practices/contributors/guide/pull-requests.md

 Most of this section is not specific to Chef, but it's good to keep these best practices in mind when you're making a pull request.

 You've just had a brilliant idea on how to make a Chef Software Inc. project better.
-Let's call that idea Feature-X. Feature-X is not even that complicated.
+Let's call that idea: Feature-X. Feature-X is not even that complicated.
 You have a pretty good idea of how to implement it.
 You jump in and implement it, fixing a bunch of stuff along the way.
 You send your pull request - this is awesome!
 And it sits.
 And sits.
 A week goes by and nobody reviews it.
 Finally, someone offers a few comments, which you fix up and wait for more review.
 And you wait.
 Another week or two go by.
 This is horrible.

 Let's talk about best practices so your pull request gets reviewed quickly.